 With wells running dry but competition climbing, companies are bumping their spending on acquiring talent.
 A study in 2015 showed that companies have increased their spending on acquiring new talent by 7%, translating to nearly $4,000 per new hire.
 (Click to Tweet) In many cases, that’s 3x the amount it costs to onboard and train a new employee.

 The same study revealed that, on average, it can take nearly 60 days for a company to fill an open position.
-This window alone can impact the bottom line of an organization as workloads shift to cover staff shortages and processes slow down.
+This window alone can impact the bottom line of an organization as workloads shift to cover team shortages and processes slow down.

 It’s critical to focus on finding the top talent, and finding it quickly, to limit costs.